The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: The signal to noise ratio in the LIGO-LIGO cross-correlation for the detection of relic scalar waves

-Interacting with a stochastic background, the complex Fourier amplitude $\tilde{\Phi}$ can be treated as a random variable with zero mean value in a way similar to in the Fourier domain \cite{key-26,key-33}.
-By assuming that the stochastic background is isotropic and stationary, the ensemble average of the product of two Fourier amplitudes can be written as
+By considering a stochastic background of relic SGWs, the complex Fourier amplitude $\tilde{\Phi}$ is treated as a random variable with zero mean value in a way similar to in the Fourier domain \cite{key-12}.
+By assuming that the relic SGWs are isotropic and stationary, the ensemble average of the product of two Fourier amplitudes can be written as \cite{key-12}

-where $\hat{\Omega}$ is a unit vector specifying the propagation direction, and, using the explicit definition of the spectrum (\ref{eq: spettro}) \cite{key-26,key-33},
+where $\hat{\Omega}$ is a unit vector specifying the propagation direction, and by using the explicit definition of the spectrum (\ref{eq: spettro}) \cite{key-12}